anik-amd/butex-notes/L3-T1/TEM-313-Industrial-Management/part-a/1-management-organization.md

 ### Organizational Resources

+Organizational resources are the physical, financial, technological, and human capacities of an organization.
+There are three types of organizational resources:

 **1. Human Resources**

+Human resources are the people who work for an organization in jobs that produce the products or services of the business or organization.
 It refers to managerial talent and labor.

+Employees are considered in the most underrated Assets of any organization.
+They are important for the functioning of any organization, without which the activities of an organization will come to a standstill.

 HR department is responsible for hiring of human resources via screening process.

 **2. Financial Resources**

-Refers to capital investments to support ongoing and long-term operations.
+Financial resources are the funds used to acquire the human and material resources needed to provide products and services.
+It refers to capital investments to support ongoing and long-term operations.

+Financial resources are important for the functioning of any organization.
+Financial resources are needed to pay salaries, purchase raw materials, and to meet other day-to-day expenses.

 **3. Physical Assets**

-Refers to Raw materials.
-Office and production facilities, and equipment are physical assets.
+Physical assets are the tangible and intangible assets an organization uses to produce goods or services.
+It refers to raw materials, office, production facilities, and equipment.

+Physical resources are important for the functioning of the organization, since without things like equipment and inventory and manufacturing plant, it is difficult for the business to function.

 **4. Information**

 Refers to usable data.
+These data comes from the market, customers, competitors, and the organization itself.
+It is used to make decisions and to solve problems.
+It is also used to monitor and control the organization’s activities.

 Classified information can be good or bad for an organization depending on the situation.
 For example, a secret recipe that produces higher quality dye is desirable.
 But if there is something in the recipe that makes the dye unusable, the organization may have a hard time finding the reason for the problem, as there is no open feedback system.